JJ/TPF-Grant/May.md

-In fact, this has allowed to buck the trend that pushed the number of unsolved issues upward, and in fact has meant the biggest monthly difference between the number of open anc closed issues, as can be seen below.
+In fact, this has allowed to buck the trend that pushed the number of unsolved issues upward, and in fact has meant the biggest monthly difference between the number of open and closed issues, as can be seen below.

 ![Open and closed issues + difference](illos/issues-open-closed-diff.png)